 In addition to selling keys for Windows 10 Home and Pro, Microsoft is the only place you can get a key for Windows 10 Pro for Workstations.
 Additionally, Microsoft offers the Assure Software Support Plan for an extra $99 (£95/ AU$120).
 This plan is valid for a year after activating Windows 10.
 It’s applicable for up to five devices and entitles you to online and phone support and one-on-one in-store training.
 One caveat: Microsoft says the plan is “for purchase and activation only in the region in which it was acquired.”

 Downsides of Buying from Microsoft

-Additionally, the price doesn’t entitle you to any support perks.
-Microsoft’s 24/7 basic phone and online support is available to anyone with a Windows 10 key, even if you didn’t get it from Microsoft.
-After already investing time and money building a PC, it can be difficult to convince yourself to spend over $100 for an OS when you can get it with the same specs and support for cheaper.
+Additionally, the premium price doesn’t entitle you to any support perks.
+Microsoft’s 24/7 basic phone and online support is available to anyone with a Windows 10 key, even those who didn't get it from Microsoft.
+After already investing time and money PC building, it can be difficult to convince yourself to spend over $100 for an OS when you can get it with the same specs and support for cheaper.

-If you decide you need to buy a Windows 10 key, it's hard to argue against purchasing one from a low-cost seller such as Kinguin or PCDestination.
+If you must buy a Windows 10 key, it's hard to argue against purchasing one from a low-cost seller such as Kinguin or PCDestination.
 Microsoft's price is astronomically high and doesn't offer any significant benefits.
 You can save $100 or more by buying a key from one of these third-party sites, which is money you can spend on a better graphics card, a roomier SSD, or a few AAA games for your new PC.